 What to Do After Placing A Beehive

-If you just set up your first beehive then congratulations!
+If you just set up your first beehive, then congratulations!
 Placing your beehive is the first step to dive into the fascinating world of beekeeping.
+Hopefully, now you have multiple options available for where to place a beehive in your location.

 If you haven’t placed your beehive.
-Hopefully, this article helped you to decide where you can place your beehive.
+Hopefully, this article helped you decide where to place your beehive.

-It is good to have basic knowledge of beekeeping.
-If you don’t have a clear concept about beekeeping, you can check my top-picked sources to learn beekeeping from today.
-Here are some tips and resources for you to make your beekeeping journey easier.
+It is helpful to have a basic understanding of beekeeping.
+If you don’t have a clear understanding, you can check my top-picked sources to learn beekeeping from today.
+Here are some tips and resources to help make your beekeeping journey easier.

-- After placing the beehive you have to inspect the hive regularly but not every day.
-Because don’t like interruption too often.
+- After placing the beehive, you have to inspect it regularly, but not every day.
+Because bees don’t like interruptions, either.
 Make sure to keep in mind a few situations when you should not open your beehive.

-- Feed your bees properly, and take necessary care if they get attacked by mites.
+- Feed your bees properly and take the necessary actions against hive beetles and mites.

-- Make sure to winterize them properly when winter is near.
+- Make sure to winterize your beehives properly when winter is near.

-- Don’t keep a lot of hives in a single apiary.
-Learn properly how many hives to place in your apiary.
+- Don’t keep many hives in a single apiary.
+Learn how many hives to place in your apiary.

 - Varroa mites are the most dangerous enemy of honey bees.
-Take necessary steps against varroa mites infestation.
+Take the necessary steps to address the Varroa mite infestation.

 - Learn the behaviors of your bees.
 Help them whenever they need you.